 - Complete a visual representation (Apple Tree Through the Seasons Worksheet) of the changes that occur in an apple tree through the four seasons.

 - Explain (through written or verbal telling or acting out) the changes that occur in the apple tree through the four seasons.

 For students who have difficulty remembering the sequence:

 Fold paper into fourths.
 Have student focus on one season at a time.

 Draw/color additional items in the square to represent that season and to prompt student to think about what changes take place in that particular season.

-For students who have difficulty Allow student(s) to verbally tell or even act out the changes that occur.
+For students who have difficulty writing, allow student(s) to verbally tell or even act out the changes that occur.